sorravithj/data_analysis_portfolio/README.md

 Hello!
 I'm Sorravith, and I have a background in Psychology.
 Throughout my college years, I gained technological knowledge in R programming language and SPSS, both of which are frequently utilized in research studies.
 Over five years, I have been working in the field of data analysis.

 My journey in data analysis began as a People Data Analyst in the HR department of a technological startup.
-After about a year and a half, I transitioned to my current role as a Business Intelligence Specialist in the Business Performance department of one of the largest retail companies in the country.
+After about a year and a half, I transitioned to my current role as a Senior Data Analytics Specialist in the Customer Service department in one of the largest insurance companies in the country.

 During my professional experience, I have honed my skills in various areas, including Microsoft Excel, Power Query, SQL, R programming language, Python, and Power BI.
 These skills have allowed me to perform data analysis tasks effectively and derive meaningful insights to drive business performance and decision-making.